The Components of Your Roof

 Roof Covering: whether shingles, slate, or metal and underlayment, this is the layer that protects the sheathing from weather.

-Sheathing: this is made of the boards or sheet material that fasten to the rafters and cover the building.
+Sheathing: this is made of boards or sheet material that fastens to the rafters and covers the building.

 Roof Structure: a framework of rafters and trusses that supports the sheathing.